Google Ads for Pest Control Companies Australia | MarketInc

 ★★★★★

-We had been running Google Ads in-house for about 18 months and thought the numbers were decent.
+We had been running Google Ads in-house for about eighteen months and thought the numbers were decent.
 When MarketInc audited the account they found our termite and general pest campaigns were sharing a budget and Smart Bidding was optimising everything toward the cheaper general pest clicks.
-Our termite inspection leads had quietly dried up and we had no idea.
-Within six weeks of splitting the campaigns and fixing the call tracking, our termite bookings tripled and the cost per booked inspection dropped by 38%.
+Our termite inspection pest control leads had quietly dried up and we had no idea.
+Within six weeks of splitting the campaigns, tightening negative keywords and fixing the call tracking, our termite bookings tripled and the cost per booked inspection dropped by 42 percent.
 That one structural change paid for the management fee many times over in the first quarter alone.

 FAQ